 Authentication services: history dossiers

-As part of OldRacingCars.com's authentication services we can compile a dossier on any specific car covered by the site.
+As part of OldRacingCars.com's authentication services we can compile a dossier on any significant racing car.
+This includes Formula 1, Can-Am, Tasman and Formula 2, as you would expect, but also subjects such as 1980s Group C sports racing cars, mid-1960s Group 2 touring cars, and late-1960s Group 4 GTs.
 The key ingredients of the dossier are a full race history, ownership history and a statement on the authenticity of the car.
-We have carefully selected experts in each field to author these dossiers, including one of the doyens of F1 journalism, Alan Henry.

-When applying for papers allowing a car to race or applying for entries at high-profile events such The Historic Grand Prix of Monaco or Le Mans Classic, an objective, independently-produced history is of significant value.
+When applying for papers allowing a car to race, or applying for entries at high-profile events such the Grand Prix de Monaco Historique or the Le Mans Classic, an objective, independently-produced history is of significant value.

-A standard dossier is a 12-page A4 booklet containing the following sections:
+A standard dossier is a 16 to 20-page A4 booklet covering the following information:

 - specific history of this car

 - photographs: typically around six to eight period photographs of this car depending on availability